reyery/py4design-cea/readme.txt

+(NOTE: This is a fork of py4design with the intent of porting it to Python 3 and fixing some of the bugs)

 #========================================================
 Py4design previously known as Pyliburo
 #========================================================

 The citation if you are using the library for your research work:

 Chen, Kian Wee, and Leslie Norford.
 2017.
 “Developing an Open Python Library for Urban Design Optimisation - Pyliburo.”
 In Building Simulation 2017, 486–493.
 San Francisco, USA.